 How much to rent a house or basic apartment?

 You can get a nice house for 5,000 baht or less, but they take a while to find.
-Find a decent long term stay hotel until you find one.
+Find a decent long-term stay hotel until you find one.
 Rent is cheap here.
+I pay 4,500 baht a month for a 3-bedroom house.
+As for apartments, anything from 2,000 baht a month upwards - but be aware that the building may be full of rowdy students.

 Shopping malls, department stores?